2sic/app-gallery/readme.md

 <image src="app-icon.png" align="right" width="200px">

-# Gallery App V6 using Fancybox3 for Dnn ☢ and Oqtane 💧
+# Gallery App V7 (WIP) using Fancybox4 for Dnn ☢️ and Oqtane 🩸

+_Important: V7 is WIP.
+Previous version 6.1 is on this branch: https://github.com/2sic/app-gallery/tree/v6-fancybox3_

 A 2sxc / DNN App using the javascript lib [fancybox](https://github.com/fancyapps/fancybox)